 In his obituary, which appeared in The Times on 14th April 1983, he was described as a ‘craftsmanlike thriller novelist’.
 Bagley was skilled in the art of thriller writing; he travelled extensively and displayed a detailed knowledge of the geographical locations used for the settings in his novels combined with a thorough knowledge of cultural traditions, natural phenomena and technological details.

-He started work as an apprentice in a printing establishment, a position sometimes referred to as a ‘printers devil’.
-He spent the period from 1940 to 1946 working in the aircraft industry where he helped to manufacture Spitfire components, rising to the rank of foreman.
+Bagley moved to Blackpool in 1937 and a short while later started his working life as an apprentice in a printing establishment, a position sometimes referred to as a ‘printers devil’.
+Unhappy with working in the printing industry he took a job working in a factory producing plastic electrical fittings.
+At the outbreak, and for the duration of, World War II he worked as an engineer in the aircraft industry where he helped to manufacture Spitfire components.
 Following the war Bagley decided to leave England and travelled overland to South Africa stopping in various locations en route for several months at a time.
 He arrived in Durban, South Africa in 1951 after crossing the Sahara, contracting malaria in Kampala and traversing Kenya.

-Bagley undertook a number of jobs, working as a coal miner, asbestos miner and nightclub photographer before starting a career in journalism.
-In 1951 he worked for the South African Broadcasting Corporation writing radio programmes on scientific subjects and later worked as a freelance journalist writing on technical and scientific matters.
+Bagley undertook a number of jobs, mainly clerical, which included employment in a gold mine in the Orange Free State and an asbestos mine in Rhodesia.
+He also worked as a nightclub photographer before he decided to earn a living from writing.
+In 1951 he worked for the South African Broadcasting Corporation writing scripts for radio programmes on scientific subjects before starting a career as a freelance journalist, writing mainly on technical and scientific matters.
 He was Editor of the in-house magazine for Masonite in 1953 and between 1958 and 1962 he served as film critic for both the Rand Daily Mail and the Johannesburg Film Society also writing book, theatre, concert and record reviews.
-He also contributed to the Johannesburg Star, among other newspapers.
+In addition to contributing to the Rand Daily Mail he also wrote features for other Johannesburg newspapers including the Star and the Sunday Times.

 In Johannesburg he met his wife Joan Magaret Brown, the manageress of a bookstore, marrying her on 2nd September 1960.
 In 1963, after writing commercial film scenarios for Filmlets, a Johannesburg subsidiary of 20th Century Fox, he wrote and published his first novel, The Golden Keel.
 Joan was very much involved in Bagley’s work, travelling with him and helping with his research as well as critiquing his work.
-Following a brief residence in Italy during 1964 the couple moved back to England where they settled in Totnes, Devon remaining there for a decade.
-By 1976, the couple had relocated to a home on Guernsey in the Channel Islands.
+Following a brief residence in Italy during 1964 the couple moved back to England, initially living in Bishopsteignton, Devon before settling further south in Totnes, remaining there for a decade.
+By 1976, the couple had relocated to a home in St. Andrew, Guernsey in the Channel Islands.

 Outside of his writing Bagley’s interests included recreational computers, mathematics, music, photography, science fiction, military history and war gaming.

-Following his death Joan Bagley oversaw the posthumous publication of Night of Error (Collins, 1984) and Juggernaut (Collins, 1985).
-She also wrote the endings to both books, in the latter case completing almost half the book herself.
-She preserved her husband’s legacy until her death in 1999.
+Following his death Joan Bagley re-edited, together with Collins, and oversaw the posthumous publication of Night of Error (Collins, 1984) and Juggernaut (Collins, 1985).
+Both of these novels had been completed in various draft forms by Bagley, however both he and his editors had not felt them to be in a state ready for publishing.
+Joan preserved her husband’s legacy until her own death in 1999.

 Bagley wasn’t the only visitor to be shown this courtesy, previously in August 1970 Morelius had taken Geofrrey Boothroyd, the British firearms expert and advisor to Ian Fleming to the P10 training ground where Boothroyd fired the Husqvarna M/40 and a Kulsprutepistol M/45 also belonging to Morelius.
 Boothroyd was featured in the sixth James Bond novel Dr No as the service armourer ‘Major Boothroyd’.